dotnet/docs-maui/docs/user-interface/handlers/create.md

 On Android, iOS and Mac Catalyst, the property that obtains the current position only has a `get` accessor.
 Instead, a `Seek` method is available to set the position.
 This seems to be a more sensible approach than using a single `Position` property, which has an inherent problem.
 As a video plays, a `Position` property must be continually updated to reflect the new position.
 But you don't want most changes of the `Position` property to cause the video player to move to a new position in the video.
 If that happens, the video player would respond by seeking to the last value of the `Position` property, and the video wouldn't advance.

 Despite the difficulties of implementing a `Position` property with `get` and `set` accessors, this approach is used because it can utilize data binding.
-The `Position` property of the `Video` control can be bound to a `Slider` that's used both to display the position and to seek a new position.
+The `Position` property of the `Video` control can be bound to a <xref:Microsoft.Maui.Controls.Slider> that's used both to display the position and to seek a new position.
 However, several precautions are necessary when implementing the `Position` property, to avoid feedback loops.

 ##### Android